CEA-MetroCarac/fitspy/paper/paper.md

 # Acknowledgements

-This work was made possible thanks to the support of CEA and the resources made available to the "numeric" team at the Nano-Characterisation Platform (PFNC) to develop such a tool and make it available to the research community.
+This work, carried out on the Platform for Nanocharacterisation (PFNC), was supported by the “Recherche Technologique de Base” program of the French National Research Agency (ANR).

 # References